 However, for most people, this built-in router will provide plenty of wireless access without the hassle of setting up two devices to handle your internet connection.

 While the name is “N300”, don’t mistake this for a Wireless-N router.
 It supports AC, N, G and B devices.
+Take a look at Router200 for more specifics on the technical aspects of this modem.

 Gigabit Ethernet Connection

 Gigabit Ethernet is great if you have a centralized server for data storage on your network.
 The wired connection will provide more than enough bandwidth to serve multiple wireless clients simultaneously.
 This is great if you want to setup a centralized media server that feeds various devices throughout your home.
+And you can learn about home networks by reading our home network guide here.

 Comcast and Time Warner Certified